Commercial accountable care organization products: Market leaders and trends

 - Performance measurement: Provider performance is tracked and rewarded based on process, outcome, and patient experience measures.

-ACOs are networks of clinicians and hospitals who share medical and financial responsibility for the full continuum of patient care.
+Accountable Care Organizations (ACOs) are networks of clinicians and hospitals who share medical and financial responsibility for the full continuum of patient care.
 The Affordable Care Act formalized the term by establishing the Medicare Accountable Care Organization (ACO) program and launching several other ACO models.
 More than 18 percent of hospitals across the country are estimated to be participating in some form of an ACO, with more expected by the end of 2014.

 Simultaneously, many private sector health plans have launched an ACO network that they offer as a distinct insurance product option to individuals and employer groups.
 These products are based on contractual agreements with selected providers who are chosen based on financial and quality measures.
 Often, they are offered through Health Maintenance Organization (HMO) or Preferred Provider Organization (PPO) structures to encourage members to receive care from network providers.